President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 In Massachusetts, the only colony in which the tea import tax was fully enforced, Royal Governor Thomas Hutchinson declared that tea ships would not be permitted to return to Britain until the tea was unloaded and the import taxes were paid.
 Hutchinson persuaded Boston’s consignees, two of whom were his sons, to hold firm.

 When the tea ship Dartmouth arrived in Boston Harbor in November 1773, Sons of Liberty member Samuel Adams called for a meeting at the Old South Church.
 About 8,000 people heard Adams inform them of Governor Hutchinson’s policy regarding tea ships.
-A resolution was adopted urging the Dartmouth captain to return the ship to Britain without collecting the import tax.
+Meeting attendees adopted a resolution urging the Dartmouth captain to return the ship to Britain without collecting the import tax.
 Men were assigned to watch the ship and prevent the tea from being unloaded.

 But Hutchinson remained adamant, and soon two more tea ships arrived in Boston Harbor.
 On December 16, about 7,000 people gathered at the Old South Church for another meeting.
 As Adams tried maintaining order among the outraged citizens, people poured out of the church and headed for the harbor to protest.
 Later that evening, about 130 men led by Lendall Pitts disguised themselves as Mohawk Indians and boarded the tea ships.
 Over the next three hours, they dumped all 342 chests of tea into the water.

-While many Boston authorities supported the tea’s destruction, British officials in London were enraged.
+While many Boston authorities supported the tea’s destruction, the act enraged British officials in London.
 Governor Hutchinson urged Parliament to suppress the Sons of Liberty.
 Prime Minister North said, “Whatever may be the consequence, we must risk something; if we do not, all is over.”
 Consequently, a series of acts were passed, including:

-- The closure of Boston Harbor to all commerce until the East India Company was reimbursed for the lost tea
+- The closure of Boston Harbor to all commerce until reimbursement to the East India Company for the lost tea

 - Denying citizens of Massachusetts the right to elect their own colonial representatives